prisma/prisma-examples/pulse/email-with-resend/README.md

 ## Prerequisites

+To successfully run the project, you will need the following:

 - The **connection string** of a Pulse-ready database (if you don't have one yet, you can configure your database following the instructions in our [docs](https://www.prisma.io/docs/pulse/database-setup) or [use a Railway template](https://railway.app/template/pulse-pg?referralCode=VQ09uv))
 - A **Pulse API key** which you can get by enabling Pulse in a project in your [Prisma Data Platform](https://pris.ly/pdp) account (learn more in the [docs](https://www.prisma.io/docs/platform/concepts/environments#api-keys))
 - A **Resend API Key** which you can get from your [Resend account](https://resend.com/api-keys)

-## Getting Started
+## Getting started

-To get started, follow these steps:

 ### 1. Clone the respository